One night, I was working on an important document on my desktop, when the power went out. In the blink of an eye, all my unsaved work was gone.

 - You have 3 or more air conditioners running at the same time

-- If your house has multiple plug sockets and water heaters, it’s advisable to switch to a three-phase wiring as well to prevent frequent power trips and an overload of your fuse box
+- If your house has multiple plug sockets and water heaters, it’s advisable to switch to a 3-phase wiring as well to prevent frequent power trips and an overload of your fuse box

-However, three-phase power will NOT solve these problems:
+However, 3-phase power will NOT solve these problems:

 - Your power frequently trips due to lightning

 - Your power trips when you plug into a specific power point